Introduction to DMAIC

 - Control

-The Define phase is about clearly understanding the problem you’re trying to solve, who it affects, and what a successful outcome looks like.
+The Define phase focuses on clearly understanding the problem you’re trying to solve, who it affects, and what a successful outcome looks like.
 Key activities include:

 - Problem Statement: Articulating the issue concisely (e.g., “Client onboarding takes too long, averaging 15 days, leading to client dissatisfaction.”).